CANDOR: Counterfactual ANnotated DOubly Robust Off-Policy Evaluation: Background

-The final set of OPE approaches are DR methods~\citep{dudik2011doubly, Dud_k_2014, farajtabar2018robust}.
-These methods are doubly robust in the sense that if either the IPS ratio $\rho$ or the reward function estimate $\hat{R}$ is inaccurate, the method still retains good theoretical guarantees.
-In this way, the DR estimator is robust to two sources of error (the IPS ratio, and the reward model).
-The standard DR estimator is
+The reward model $\hat{R}$ may range in complexity from simple regression models to neural networks.
+When the reward model is realizable and the behavior dataset provides full coverage, the $\DM$ estimator has zero bias and favorable variance.
+In practice, $\DM$ estimators often have lower variance than $\IS$ \citep{dudik2011doubly} when the reward model is accurate.

-where $\hat{R}$ is an estimate of the reward function (same as in DM) and $\hat{R}(s_i, \pi_e)$ is the resulting estimated value function for the target policy.
-We refer to the reward model component as the \emph{DM part} and the IPS ratio component as the \emph{IS part}.
-Under coverage assumptions (\Cref{asm:common-support}), the DR estimator produces an unbiased estimate of $v(\pi_e)$.
-DR methods also see a reduction in variance in comparison to IS-based methods; the variance can be written as
+The last category of OPE approaches consists of doubly robust (DR) methods~\citep{dudik2011doubly, Dud_k_2014, farajtabar2018robust, jiang2016doubly}.
+These methods are termed ``doubly robust'' because they maintain strong theoretical guarantees when either the IPS ratio $\rho$, or the estimated reward function $\hat{R}$, is inaccurate, thereby providing robustness to both sources of error.
+In this work, we aim to design an OPE estimator that is robust to misspecified reward models and inaccurate annotations.